Naming Variables

 Try not to use long names.
 They are hard to remember and are not handy for programing.
 Nonetheless, long names do provide greater clarity.
 We face a trade-off between efficiency and clarity.
 Also, most Stata commands generally truncate their displayed results at the 12th character of each variable, so try to name variables no longer than 10 characters in case you need to create additional variables such as sequential variables.

-8. Use the command notes.
+8. Use the command notes

-One command that is extremely helpful is notes to store notes about your variables. the basic syntax is notes [varname]: text is varname is empty, the note in text will belong to the whole dataset.
-If varname is not empty, the note will be part of the that particular variable.
+is not empty, the note will be part of the that particular variable.
 So, do not worry too much about the name of the variable to convey a whole meaning.
-If you need to add more information that does not fit in label var, use notes. > Alternatively, you can use char to define characteristics.
-In fact, notes is a wrapper of a wider command and Stata feature call char.
+If you need to add more information that does not fit in label var

 9. Do not use sequential names if the variable is not sequential.